 Usually when people ask me this question, they just want me to assure them the system isn’t vulnerable, call it a false positive, and move on with life.

 I could do that, but I would be wrong.
 That’s called malpractice.
 If the vulnerable component is still on the system, then the system is still vulnerable.
-An exploit for the vulnerability might need more than one component, but it also might not.
-You can test it in the lab, or you can just fix the problem.
+You can test it against an exploit.
+Or you can just fix the problem.
 It’s faster to just fix the problem.
 Actually we usually end up spending more time talking about the problem than it takes to fix the problem.
 Here’s how.

-I had executives asking about this update due to ransomware scares, so I pulled a rabbit out of my old bag of tricks to get the patch down.
-A decade ago I was a patching whiz and some of those old tricks still work.
+I had executives asking about the update in question due to ransomware scares, so I pulled a rabbit out of my old bag of tricks to get the patch down.
+A decade ago I was a patching whiz and most of my old tricks still work.
 Having executive attention and not having a solution is a bad thing.
 So it’s a good thing I had a solution.

-The answer was to extract the update so I could bypass the check.
+The answer was to run the command to extract the MSP file from the update.
 To do that, you run the executable from the command prompt with the switch /extract and the name of a subdirectory to extract to.

 In my case, I did this:

 The patch then extracted the contents into the directory I created.
-It’s pretty quick, since it’s not a lot of work.
+It’s pretty quick.
 Inside the directory, I found an MSP file, an XML file, and a text file.
 You need all three files, but the MSP file is the key.

 Installing the MSP file by hand

 We rescanned the system and it was up to date.
 Some vulnerability scanners take the operating system’s word that a patch is deployed.
-Others, such as Qualys, do not.
+The two most common, Qualys and Tenable, do not.
 This is why.
 Sometimes the operating system is wrong.